DimiTech/vim-workshop/presentation.md

 **Horizontal jumps:**
 ```
-^  - Move to the first non-blank character of the line
+^    - move to the first non-blank character of the line
-$  - Move To the end of the line
+$    - move to the end of the line
-0  - Move to the first character of the line
+0    - move to the first character of the line
-g_ - Move to the last non-blank character of the line
+g_   - move to the last non-blank character of the line
-n| - Move to column (not a pipe!)
+[n]| - move to column [n] (not a pipe!)
 ```

 # Horizontal motions (2)